BendyLand/prog-lang/README.md

 Instead, I chose to simply attempt to combine my favorite features of other languages, then draw inspiration from what I see being built.
 In technical terms, I call this the "try it, see what happens, wash-rinse-repeat" method.
 I am a big fan of this method.

-The current design details can be found in `./planning.md`.
+The current design details can be found in `planning.md`.
-The current syntax reference can be found in `./syntax.txt`.
+The current syntax reference can be found in `syntax.txt`.

-## Contributions

-To be quite frank, this project is simply me designing my ideal language.
-This means that I will retain final say for all decision making and design choices for the lifespan of this project, or until I personally step down.
-That said, given appropriate justification for a design choice, my heart can easily be won over.

-It's really not that hard to get me on board with something; if you can explain it *and its rationale* to me (and all the logic is actually sound), as long as it doesn't conflict with any preferences of mine, I see no reason not to include it.
-However, if it conflicts with any of my own philosophies or if the rationale simply doesn't make sense, it will not be included, no negotiations.
-Once again, I'm building my ideal language, which might not be the same as yours.